Cognitive Screening for Mature Adults

 -- If you have a family history of dementia or personally have risk factors for

-dementia, a brief screening assessment can provide reassurance.
+dementia, a Neurocognitive Screening Assessment can provide helpful

--- If family members or close friends have shared concerns with you, but you
+-- If family members or close friends have shared concerns with you about